enso-org/enso/doc/design/type-system/types.md

 - We do not want to support invisible arguments.

-- Luna must support nested type definitions.
+- Enso must support nested type definitions.
 These nested types are automatically labelled with their name (so constructors are `mkFoo`, rather than `Foo`).
 The nested type is constructed as part of the containing type.